Uloborus plumipes

 The accidental introduction to the UK via the house plant trade, has seen Uloborus plumipes become common throughout much of the UK in glasshouses at Garden Centres.
 It cannot survive our Winter outside.
-Originally a species found in Europe, Africa and Asia, it first appeared as long ago as 1990, at Garden Centres in Reading, Liverpool and Southampton, and has since spread and seems to be common where it occurs.
+Originally a species found in Europe, Africa and Asia, it first appeared as recently ago as 1990 at Garden Centres in Reading, Liverpool and Southampton, and has since spread and seems to be very common where it occurs.

 .....